darrenldl/blockyarchive/BLKAR_SPECS.md

 ### If output to stdout

+##### Read pattern

+Read pattern is one of

+1. Burst error resistant

+2. Sequential with burst error resistance awareness

+3. Sequential with no burst error resistance awareness

+##### Workflow

-1. A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)
+- A reference block is retrieved first and is used for guidance on alignment, version, and uid (see **Finding reference block** procedure specified above)

+- Determine the read pattern

+  - if container is RS enabled, then

+    - if none of `--from`, `--to-exc` and `--to-inc` are specified, then read pattern is `1.`

+    - else read pattern is `2.`

+  - else read pattern is `3.`

+- If read pattern is `1.`

+  1. Go through metadata blocks in anticipated positions and try to decode.
+This is purely for statistics of successfully decoded metadata blocks

   2. Scan for valid blocks from the SBX container in the anticipated pattern to decode and output using reference block's block size as alignment

      - The anticipated pattern is same as the guessed encoding pattern, which depends on the SBX version, data parity parameters, guessed burst error resistance level
      - blkar halts after going through the last anticipated seq num
      - If a block is valid, and contains the anticipated seq num, then
        - if the block is a metadata block, then nothing is done

        - if the block is a data parity block, then nothing is done

        - if the block is a data block, then

          - if blkar can determine the block is the last block, the data chunk of the block is truncated then outputted to stdout

            - this is only possible when metadata block is used as reference block, and also contains the original file size

          - else the data chunk of the block is outputted to stdout

        - else a blank chunk of the same size as a normal data chunk is outputted to stdout

+- If read pattern is `2.` or `3.`

+  1. The starting block index of the blocks to read is guessed first (see **Guessing starting block index** procedure specified above)

+  2.

 ## Encode workflow